djhohnstein/GitSecrets/Readme.md

 GitSecrets is a **Python 3** project to automate the searching of secrets in both Github and Github Enterprise environments.
 Often times organizaitons will manage source code through an internal Github Enterprise repository; however, in larger organizations searching through thousands of repos is unfeasible.
 This script aims to eliminate the overhead in searching through repositories manually.

+NOTE: You will need to export your session cookies to a JSON file for the script to read.
+Otherwise, you won't be able to connect to and search the remote Github instance.

 ## Modes

 Currently the main script contains only two modes: